threefoldfoundation/www_threefold_io/content/page/token/brandPanel/brandPanel.md

 image: dive-into.png
 ---

-TFT represents a unit of compute and storage capacity (CPU, RAM, SDD/HDD) on the ThreeFold Grid.
-From our favourite application to our chats and videos, everything we use digitally needs compute and storage to be live.
+TFT is the official medium of exchange on ThreeFold, representing a unit of storage and/or compute capacity.
+From our favorite applications to our precious memories and chats, all that lives digitally needs storage and/or compute.